-If you have joint physical custody, you share the lodging and care of your child with his or her other parent according to a parenting schedule.
-If you have joint legal custody, both you and your child’s other parent share the responsibility of making major life decisions for your minor child about things such as school, medical care, and religion.
+If you have joint physical custody, you share the lodging and care of your child with their other parent as dictated by a parenting schedule.
+If you have joint legal custody, both you and your child’s other parent share the responsibility of making major life decisions on behalf of your minor child about things like school, medical care, and religion.

-It is common for one parent to have sole physical custody, and the other parent to have visitation rights, and both parents share legal custody rights.
-It is not common for there to be shared physical custody, but only one parent granted legal custody rights.
+It is common for one parent to have sole physical custody and both parents to share legal custody rights, where one parent has visitation rights.
+It is not common for there to be shared physical custody, where only one parent is granted legal custody rights.

-Most courts want to award both parents joint physical and legal custody, as it is in the child’s best interests to have a relationship and spend time with both parents.
-However, the court will award sole physical custody to a single parent if it is the best for the child.
+Most courts want to award both parents joint physical and legal custody, as it is in the child’s best interest to have a relationship and spend time with both parents.
+However, the court will award sole physical custody to a single parent if they believe it is best for the child.

-If one parent has a history of abuse or neglect that would potentially expose the child to physical or psychological harm, it might prevent that parent from gaining shared physical custody.
-Also, if one parent has substance abuse or mental health issues that would prevent the parent from providing proper care for the child, shared physical custody might be denied.
+If one parent has a history of abuse or neglect that would potentially expose the child to physical or psychological harm, it might prevent the court from granting them shared physical custody.
+Additionally, if one parent has substance abuse or mental health issues that could prevent the parent from providing proper care for the child, shared physical custody could be denied.

-- Jail Time - If one parent is in jail or prison, they cannot provide a home or care for the child.
+- Jail time - If one parent is in jail or prison, they cannot provide a home or care for the child, preventing physical custody.

 - Relocation - If one parent is going to move out of state or out of the country, sometimes sole physical custody with visitation rights is best for the child.

 The situations that could prevent a parent from gaining shared legal custody are similar to the situations that could prevent them from gaining shared physical custody.